Khuirul-Huda/GlacierVotes/README.md

 ![Author](https://img.shields.io/badge/AUTHOR-Khuirul%20Huda-green?style=for-the-badge)<br>
 [![hits](https://hits.deltapapa.io/github/Khuirul-Huda/GlacierVotes.svg)](#)

-Not Stable
 # GlacierVotes
 GlacierVotes is a lightweight spigot plugin to give rewards for your votes.

 ## About
 Glaciervotes are made for servers that usually use Geyser and are registered at minecraftpocket-servers.com (Minecraft PE voting sites)

+## Why ?
+1. Tell the player when he hasn't voted
+2. Execute command on player join when someone votes for your server
+3. Simple Setup ( no additional port needed )
+4. Simple & fast

 ## How to use
 1. Download latest [release](https://github.com/Khuirul-Huda/GlacierVotes/releases)
 2. Put it in the "plugins" folder
 3. Modify config.yml and edit [apikey](https://minecraftpocket-servers.com/servers/manage/)
 4. Reload the plugin
 5. You're done ✅